-Ten years ago, China’s Baiji dolphins (Lipotes vexillifer) were recognized as a “critically endangered” species, becoming the first species of cetacean to be extinct.
+Ten years ago, China’s Baiji dolphins (Lipotes vexillifer) were recognized as a “critically endangered” species, becoming the first cetacean species to be extinct.
 Ten years later, another cetacean species, the small Vaquita porpoise in the Gulf of California, is also about to follow the Baiji for the same reason.

-The term “critically endangered” means that the species has been declined due to the destruction of its habitats and its population is so rare that it basically loses the ability to sustain reproduction or even the ability to survive in the natural state.
+The term “critically endangered” means that the species has declined due to the destruction of its habitats, and its population is so rare that it loses the ability to sustain reproduction or even survive in its natural state.

 A dead vaquita porpoise (Phocoena sinus) also was found on the California peninsula of Mexico in April 2018.
 Its body was heavily scarred, and the net-like wound on its body showed that it was accidentally caught in the gill net of an illegal hunter and died ultimately.

-How many Vaquita porpoises left in the world?
+How many Vaquita porpoises are left in the world?

 In 2017, four California Vaquita porpoises died.
 For this extremely endangered population, this number means that it is approaching extinction.